Apple 'Pound Sweet'

 Disease resistances: very resistant to fireblight, although there are some conflicting reports.
 Moderately resistant to scab and powdery mildew.

-1834 heirloom from Manchester, Connecticut.
+1834 heirloom from Manchester, Connecticut, from the orchard of S. Lyman.
 Also known as Pumpkin sweet, Lyman's Large Yellow, Round Sweet, Vermont Sweet, Rhode Island Sweet, Yankee Apple, Sweet Pumpkin.

 Zones 4-8.